Antoniomary/quotilate/README.md

 ./setup.sh
 ```

-3. Open in this url in browser `http://localhost:8000`.
+3. Open in this url in browser `http://localhost:5000`.

-### Prerequisites
-The following need to be installed:
-1. Mongo server
-2. Redis server
-3. Node.js
-4. npm

 ## Usage